Updated: May 2023

 - direct flow across the amnion (placental membrane) into placental blood vessels

 The balancing act required to maintain a healthy AFV may be influenced by hormones (prolactin and prostaglandins), osmotic and hydrostatic forces, and the baby.
 Maternal hydration is also associated with AFV (Patrielli et al. 2012).
 From day to day there is little change in AFV, however volume decreases towards term.
 This is normal.
-Perhaps this reduction reflects reduced lung secretions as the baby nears term?
+As the baby’s kidneys mature, urine becomes more concentrated.
+Therefore, lower volumes of urine are excreted into the amniotic sac.

-The amniotic sac and fluid play an important role during pregnancy and birth – you can read more about that in an earlier post.
+The amniotic sac and fluid play an important role during pregnancy and birth and you can read more about that in this post.

 Abnormalities in AFV occur when there is an imbalance between fluid production and clearance.
 Too much fluid is called ‘polyhydramnios’ and too little fluid is called ‘oligohydramnios’.
 However, measurement and thresholds of normal/abnormal are not clear.

 Here is the first problem… there is no accurate method for measuring AFV.
-The two ultrasound tests aimed at assessing AFV are:
+There are two types of ultrasound tests aimed at assessing AFV:

-- Amniotic Fluid Index: four ‘pockets’ of fluid are measured by ultrasound and added up resulting in an Amniotic Fluid Index (AFI) eg. AFI = 10cm.
+- Amniotic Fluid Index (AFI): four ‘pockets’ of fluid are measured by ultrasound and added up.

-- Maximum Pool: The ‘single deepest vertical pocket’ of fluid is identified by ultrasound and measured in centimetres.
+- Maximum Vertical Pool (MVP): The ‘single deepest vertical pocket’ of fluid is identified and measured.

-Neither of these methods are supported by research (that I can find).
-However, studies comparing the two conclude that the ‘maximum pool’ measurement is the ‘better choice’ (Nebhan & Abdelmoula 2008; Magann et al. 2011).
-The reasoning for this is interesting… AFI increases the detection of oligohydramnios resulting in increased rates of induction without improving outcomes for babies.
-So the best method is the one that does not detect the ‘problem’ you are looking for?
+Both tests measure amniotic fluid in cms amniotic fluid with ‘normal’ values considered to be 5cm to 25cm.
+Studies comparing the two methods conclude that the ‘maximum pool’ measurement is the ‘better choice’ (Coombe-Patterson et al. 2017; Nebhan & Abdelmoula 2008; Magann et al. 2011).
+The reasoning for this is because AFI increases the detection of oligohydramnios, resulting in increased rates of induction without improving outcomes for babies.

-Measurement of AFV by AFI or ‘maximum pool’ is part of the Biophysical Profile assessment which aims to identifying babies with inadequate oxygenation via the placenta.
+Measurement of AFV by AFI or ‘maximum pool’ is part of the Biophysical Profile assessment, which aims to identify babies with inadequate oxygenation via the placenta.
 However, it is unclear whether there is any benefit to this test.
-Indeed, an umbilical artery doppler test may provide a better assessment of placental function, and therefore how well oxygenated the baby is (Alfirevic, Stampalija & Gyte 2010) – which is what everyone is worried about.
+Indeed, an umbilical artery Doppler test may provide a better assessment of placental function, and therefore how well oxygenated the baby is (Alfirevic, Stampalija & Gyte 2017).

 There is of course the old fashioned method of assessment, also not well researched.
 Abdominal palpation is usually carried out during antenatal visits.
 In addition to working out what position the baby is in, a midwife assesses the amniotic fluid volume.
 When you have palpated lots of pregnant bellies, ‘real’ polyhydramnios and oligohydramnios are usually pretty obvious.
 Mothers are also experts regarding their own body/baby and notice differences themselves – particularly if they have been pregnant before and can compare pregnancies.
 What you may find: